longnguyen1997/Elements-of-Programming-Interviews/README.md

 ### Stacks & queues
 - [x] 8.1 Implement a stack with a Max() API
 - [x] 8.2 Evaluate an RPN expression
+- [x] 8.3 Test a parenthesized string for wellness
 ### Binary trees
 - [x] 9.1 Check if a binary tree is balanced
+- [x] 9.2 Check if a binary tree is symmetric
-- [x] 9.2 Find the lowest common ancestor of a binary tree
+- [x] 9.3 Find the lowest common ancestor of a binary tree
 ### Heaps
 - [x] 10.1 Merge sorted files
 - [x] 10.2 Sort an increasing-decreasing array
+- [x] 10.3 Sort an almost-sorted array
 ### Searching
 - [x] 11.1 Search a sorted array for the first occurrence of K ([a variant here for both first and last occurrences](https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/))
 - [x] 11.2 Search a sorted array for entry equal to the index
+- [x] 11.3 Search a cylically sorted array
 ### Hash tables
 - [x] 12.1 Test for palindromic permutations
 - [x] 12.2 Is an anonymous letter constructible?